reactjs/react.dev/beta/src/pages/apis/react-dom/attributes/style.md

 Here is an example that demonstrates the usage of `style` attribute with `<div>` element. `MovingDot` component renders the `<div>` where we capture the cursor movement and **dynamically** add the styling.

-Observe that `backgroundColor` property is camelCased as opposed to the usual hypenated way.
+Observe that `backgroundColor` property is camelCased as opposed to the usual hyphenated way.

 <Note>
 If you want to apply inline style, then observe the example.
 Here, the `style` attribute has the styling properties passed within the **two sets of curly braces**.